Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The `SSH` key pair is incorrect.
 - [x] There is no access key.

 ### A SysOps administrator is setting up a fleet of Amazon EC2 instances in an Auto Scaling group for an application.
 The fleet should have `50%` CPU available at that times to accommodate bursts of traffic.
-The load will increase significantly between the hours of 09:00 and 17:00,7 days a week.
-How should the SysOps adminiAstrator configure the scaling of the EC2 instances to meet these requirements?
+The load will increase significantly between the hours of 09:00 and 17:00, 7 days a week.
+How should the SysOps administrator configure the scaling of the EC2 instances to meet these requirements?

 - [ ] Create a target tracking scaling policy that runs when the CPU utilization is higher than `90%`.
 - [x] Create a target tracking scaling policy that runs when the CPU utilization is higher than `50%`.
-Create a scheduled scaling policy that ensures that the fleet is available at 09:00 Create a second scheduled scaling policy that scales in the fleet at 17:00.
+Create a scheduled scaling policy that ensures that the fleet is available at 09:00.
+Create a second scheduled scaling policy that scales in the fleet at 17:00.
-- [ ] Set the Auto Scaling group to start with 2 instances by setting the desired instances maximum instances, and minimum instances to 2 Create a scheduled scaling policy that ensures that the fleet is available at 09:00.
+- [ ] Set the Auto Scaling group to start with 2 instances by setting the desired instances maximum instances, and minimum instances to 2.
+Create a scheduled scaling policy that ensures that the fleet is available at 09:00.
 - [ ] Create a scheduled scaling policy that ensures that the fleet is available at 09.00.
 Create a second scheduled scaling policy that scales in the fleet at 17:00.

 ### A SysOps administrator has created an AWS Service Catalog portfolio and has shared the portfolio with a second AWS account in the company.
 The second account is controlled by a different administrator.
 Which action will the administrator of the second account be able to perform?